Self-Employed Health Insurance Deduction

 Have you taken advantage of the self-employed business owner health insurance deduction?

 Self-employed business owners may deduct health insurance premiums from gross income, for a reduction in taxable income.
+The deduction is for medical and dental insurance and qualified long-term care insurance for yourself as the business owner and also for your family.

-How the Self-Employed Health Deduction Works
+How the Self-Employed Health Care Deduction Works

 How Do I Qualify for this Deduction?